Governors Island: Colonial period

 Governors Island was initially much smaller than it is today.
 It had many inlets along its shoreline, and groves of hardwood trees, from which the island's native name is derived.
 There is insufficient evidence as to whether Governors Island contained any permanent Lenape settlements, or was used mainly for hunting and gathering.
-In 1524, Giovanni da Verrazzano was the first European to observe what was then called Paggank.
+In 1524, the explorer Giovanni da Verrazzano was perhaps the first European to observe what was then called Paggank.
 One hundred years later, in May 1624, Noten Eylandt was the landing place of the first settlers in New Netherland.
-They had arrived from the Dutch Republic with the ship New Netherland under the command of Cornelius Jacobsen May, who disembarked on the island with thirty families in order to take possession of the New Netherland territory.
+They departed from Amsterdam in the Dutch Republic with the ship Nieu Nederlandt under the command of Cornelius Jacobsen May and disembarked on the island with thirty families in order to take possession of the New Netherland territory.
 For this reason, the New York State Senate and Assembly recognize Governors Island as the birthplace of the state of New York, and also certify the island as the place on which the planting of the "legal-political guaranty of tolerance onto the North American continent" took place.

 In 1633, the fifth director of New Netherland, Wouter van Twiller, arrived with a 104-man regiment on Noten Eylandt, and later commandeered the island for his personal use.
 He secured his farm by drawing up a deed on June 16, 1637, which was signed by two Lenape leaders, Cacapeteyno and Pewihas, on behalf of their community at Keshaechquereren, situated in present-day New Jersey.
 Van Twiller cultivated a farm on the island, even building a windmill on the land, until he returned to the Netherlands in 1642.
 The windmill was demolished possibly by 1648, when colonial governor Peter Stuyvesant burned it down after seeing it in inoperable condition.
 Following this, Noten Eylandt is said to have been used as a recreation ground by the Dutch between 1652 and 1664.
 There is little other documentation on the use of the island during the Dutch colonial period, other than the fact that it has remained in public ownership since van Twiller left New Netherland.